leonHua/LFilePicker/README.md

  - All or all cancel

 ### version update：
+ #### V1.6.0
+  - Add folder path selection
  #### V1.5.0
+  - Select check to avoid duplication of data
+  - Single mode does not show full selection operation
  #### V1.4.0
  - Maximum quantity limitation
  - All or all cancel